TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 What constitutes a hardware wallet hack?
 I count anything as a "hack" that allows a hacker to change a hardware wallet's intended behavior.
 This means it is not relevant to me if the hack was ever exploited, or if it has received a low likelihood rating from vendors.

+Know of a hack that is not included?
+Let me know here: https://github.com/TheCharlatan/thecharlatan.github.io

 # 2014
 ### Juli: